etiennemustow/CV/README.md

 I enjoy being tasked with leading ventures, whether it be accepting a nomination to captain a sports team or being asked to take the reins on a particular part of a technical project.
 I have embraced the motto of "Always lead by example", in that I believe a great leader isn't just one that excels when things are going right, but one who knows how to control a situation with sincerity and humility when things go wrong.
 <br>
-In university, I was nominated to be captain of the Afro-Caribbean Society (ACS) Basketball Team.
+In university, I was nominated to be captain of the Afro-Caribbean Society Basketball Team.
 Of course, we had our wins but in our losses, I always made it a priority to motivate and encourage my team to compete to the best of their abilities.

 #### Social Media Analysis